emilyjspencer/Notes/OOP/OOP.md

 # Polymorphism  - the ability for different types of data/different objects to respond to/make use of a common interface (set of methods/method)

+* Polymorphism literally means: 'many forms'

-Allows developers to use pre-written code for new pruposes
+* Polymorphism allows developers to use pre-written code for new purposes

 The same method can be used for multiple different objects - the same message can be send to different objects to get different results.